sambellows/sambellows.github.io/_projects/1_project_source_centering.md

         {% include figure.html path="assets/img/projects/point_source_center.jpg" title="dodec" class="img-fluid rounded z-depth-1" %}
 </div>
 <div class="caption">
-    Sound radiation from a point source on a sphere and its equivalent points source at its acoustic center.
+    Sound radiation from a point source on a sphere and its equivalent point source at its acoustic center.
 </div>